magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 * TOC
 {:toc}

-Map widgets in ThingsBoard enable you to visualize entities and data on a map.
+Map widgets in IoT Hub enable you to visualize entities and data on a map.
 They allow placing markers, zones, routes, and other geo-objects in space, which is especially useful for IoT solutions involving physical locations.

-In ThingsBoard version 4.0, we&#39;ve completely reworked our Map widgets to make them more flexible, easier to configure, and more powerful for working with geospatial data.
+In IoT Hub version 4.0, we&#39;ve completely reworked our Map widgets to make them more flexible, easier to configure, and more powerful for working with geospatial data.

 <b><font size="4">Use cases</font></b>